enamulh/d3-deconstructor-v3/README.md

 ### Usage

-To extract data from a D3 visualization the user right clicks on the visualization and selects "Deconstruct Visualization" in the context menu.
+To extract data from a D3 visualization the user  clicks on the  Deconstructor extension icon.
 Deconstructor then creates a window showing the data tables for each group of elements.
 Then, you can save visualization data as JSON or CSV.

 In addition to data and mark attributes, Deconstructor extracts the mappings between the data and marks in the visualizations.
 These mappings are saved when saving as JSON only.
 JSON output is an array of "schema" objects which have several properties: